ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 - if there is something unique you want to do, I recommend changing the prompts or making your own and giving it a go!
 AI is very capable.
 - ChatGPT has issues... see below.

-## Is ChatGPT giving you problems?
+## Is ChatGPT Giving You Problems?
 The AI can freak out in special scenarios.
 Below are the most common examples and what to do.
 - **Slow Output:** close the website and reopen it (yes this actually can work).
 - **Internal Server Error:** oftentimes just a ChatGPT bug.
 Refresh your page.
 - **Won't Make a Proper Table:** the system is overloaded.
 Create a new chat, and tell it to clear memory.
-Then resume making cards, make sure to re-enter the Advanced Prompt.
+Then resume; re-enter the Advanced Prompt.
 - **Other Errors:** ChatGPT often becomes overwhelmed when a chat becomes too long, meaning there are many messages in one thread.
 Follow the previous bullet point steps to clear memory.
 Simply tell it:
 ```
 Clear all memory.